yuhongHo/yuhongHo.github.io/index.md

 ### **Experiences**

 - **Sep.
-2020 - at present:** An sssistant lecture at  the Zhongkai University of Agriculture and Engineering
+2020 - At present:** An sssistant lecturer at  the Zhongkai University of Agriculture and Engineering

 - **Sep.
 2018 – July.
 2020:** Master of Computer Technology, SCAU; GPA: 4.12/5.0, top 5%